Accessible and Useful Apps

 Cost of the app: FREE

 When a school project entails an artistic element, consider Draw Free for iPad.
-General education teacher and Learn It In Five website creator Mark Barnes specifically notes that the Draw Free for iPadworks well for students with fine motor skills issues.
+General education teacher and Learn It In Five website creator Mark Barnes specifically notes that the Draw Free for iPad works well for students with fine motor skills challenges.
 Barnes has personally seen students with disabilities succeed inside his mainstream classroom using this free app.